Design

 Features

 Recording macros can be a bit of a complicated process, however.
-Although the Ryos MK Pro does allow users to program macros on the fly, having to hold down the function button and the F12 buttons, which are nowhere near each other, makes it a pain.
-Having to hit function and F12 again to end the recording is also a tetchy proposition, as we found it incredibly easy to accidentally hit another key on our way there.
+Although the Ryos MK Pro does allow users to program macros on the fly, having to hold down the function button and the F12 buttons, which are nowhere near each other, makes it a pain

 That said, once we recorded our macros, they worked well and made some tedious tasks — like constructing buildings in "StarCraft II" or setting up intricate ability rotations in "Star Wars: The Old Republic" much easier.